BrueggenTI/InfoPaperGen-v2/replit.md

 ### Overview
 An AI-powered web application that generates professional Product Information Papers.
 Its core purpose is to streamline the creation of detailed product documentation by leveraging advanced AI for tasks like image recognition, natural language processing, and multilingual support.
 This tool aims to automate and standardize the generation of comprehensive product information, enhancing efficiency and ensuring brand consistency.

+**Performance Status (2025-08-19)**: Application extensively optimized for production deployment with comprehensive performance improvements across all layers.

 ### User Preferences
 - German language interface for nutrition-related features
 - Professional document formatting with company branding